Zitzak/Roof_Plate_Calculator/README.md

-# Roof plate conversion tool
+# Roof Plate Conversion Tool
 This tool converts height measurements of a sloping roof into numbers of plates/sheets of material you would need to create the height.
 The output are plates that can be bought from the wholesale store.

 ## Motivation